 EAST COAST TERRAIN ELEVATION MAPS SHOWN BELOW

-Awhile ago I wrote an article titled “300 Foot Tsunami And East Coast Destruction” regarding the possibility of ‘La Palma’ or ‘El Hierro’ of the Canary Islands partially collapsing into the Eastern Atlantic following a major volcanic eruption there.
+Awhile ago I wrote an article titled “300 Foot Tsunami And East Coast Destruction” (linked below) regarding the possibility of ‘La Palma’ or ‘El Hierro’ of the Canary Islands partially collapsing into the Eastern Atlantic following a major volcanic eruption there.

 This event would likely lead to a mega tsunami that travels across the Atlantic and devastates the East Coast of the United States.